 WELCOME WELKOM VELKOMMEN WILLKOMMEN ECOUTER TO CRYSTAL PALACE

-The main jewel of the area is the Upper Norwood library and our ‘own’ Everyman cinema.
+The main jewels of the area are the Upper Norwood library and our ‘own’ Everyman cinema.
 The library is now known as the Upper Norwood library hub which sits in Westow Hill on one side of the main ‘Triangle’ area – so called because of – doh! – its triangular shape.
 Because of financial cutbacks most of the permanent library staff have now gone including, sadly, one of the best children’s librarians in Greater London.
 But there’s still all sorts of events going on there.

 The library has re-opened and people can borrow books again but not on the same scale.
 The building also hots the new Crystal Palace library of things where people can borrow items – the first library of things in the UK to be housed inside a library.